visika/tesi-magistrale/thesis.typ

 The work in this section is based on @dellapiaDMCICE13AmbientHigh2022.
 The correct estimate of the lattice energies, absolute and relative, is of great interest for water and molecular crystals in general.

-The best values for the energies are consiered to be the @dmc calculations.
+According to the article, the best values for the energies are consiered to be the @dmc calculations.
-@guptaPhononsAnomalousThermal2018 found that the revPBE functional gives the closest structure and dynamical properties of ice Ih.
+Regarding @dft methods, @guptaPhononsAnomalousThermal2018 found that the revPBE functional gives the closest structure and dynamical properties of ice Ih.

 #figure(
   image("strutture/ICE13/Ih/Ih.png"),
   caption: [